Romans 2:7-8 Commentary

 (c) of love to Christ, that which is sincere and undiminishing, Eph 6:24 (Vine, W E: Vine's Complete Expository Dictionary of Old and New Testament Words.
 1996.
 Nelson

-Eternal life is a not just "quantitative" but probably even more is "qualitative".
-That is eternal life is a kind of life, a holy life of the eternal God given to (and now within) believers.
-As Paul so beautiful put it...
+Eternal life is a not just "quantitative" but is also "qualitative".
+Eternal life in this context is not simply duration of one's life but the life God gives to His children.
+As Paul so beautiful put it (note repetition of live and life)…

 Torrey's Topic